 Click on the toggle switch to enable this option.
 The PDC Rate field will display with the default rate, which is editable.
 PDC is the Prorated Direct Cost.
 A message will appear briefly over the bottom of the page indicating that APL is being added to your budget, followed by a message saying the addition is complete.

 Prorated Direct Costs (PDC) are automatically added when APL is enabled, except on fabrication worksheets.
 The system will add a 19-10 line item to the Other Costs section of the worksheet.
-The amount for a given period is equal to the PDC Rate times the period costs subject to the MTDC base (excluding any 19-xx costs).
+The amount for a given period is equal to the PDC Rate times the period costs subject to the Modified Total Direct Cost (MTDC) base (excluding any 19-xx costs).

-Note: When APL is enabled on the primary worksheet and there is a subaward worksheet, PDC includes all of the costs on the primary worksheet (except 19-00 and 19-20 costs) including first $25K of any 03-62 cost on the primary worksheet and the first $25K of any subaward worksheets.
+Note: When APL is enabled on the primary worksheet, PDC includes all of the costs on the primary worksheet including first $25,000 of any 03-62 cost on the primary worksheet and the first $25,000 of any subaward worksheets.
+Review Budget Calculation Formulas for details.

 There are no default settings for Facilities & Administrative costs.
 You will need to set these values for each worksheet.
 You can define a custom F&A rate, which is described below following the non-custom options.
 The following image shows the F&A settings section.